Approximating linear response by nonintrusive shadowing algorithms: Approximating linear response by shadowing

-By the same computations given above, we can see that the shadowing contribution is $\delta_s^{sd} \avg{J} = 1/4$.
+where the positive sign is taken only when $l=1$, and the last equality is because the integrand is an odd function.
+Hence, $\delta^{sd} \avg{\Phi} =\delta^{(1)} \avg{\Phi} = 1/4$.
 This is the same as the computational result in figure 2-17(a) of Blonigan's thesis \cite{BloniganPhdThesis}, where the interval was shrunk to $[0,1]$.

 \end{example*}